ISISComputingGroup/ds-containers/README.md

 Currently this is running on a machine running Rocky 9 on the cloud, with `containerd` installed along with `nerdctl`.
 Check https://cloud.stfc.ac.uk/machines/ for more details.

-To set this up from scratch create a new machine, create a user (username is in keeper) and add to sudoers (required unless you want to try and get rootless containerd working) by editing `/etc/sudoers.d/<newfilehere>` - you can pretty much copy the configuration from the `cloud` file.
+To set this up from scratch create a new machine, create a user `ds` (see keeper for PW) and add to sudoers (required unless you want to try and get rootless containerd working) by editing `/etc/sudoers.d/<newfilehere>` - you can pretty much copy the configuration from the `cloud` file.
 <br>

 </details>

 ## Running

+First clone this repo to `/home/ds/ds-containers`

-To use this compose file first create `.env` on your machine with these contents:
+To use this compose file first modify `.env` on your machine with these contents:
 ```.env
 EXT_HOST=<yourhost>
 ```